-Contract and Purpose St tatement
+Contract and Purpose Statement

-Every contract has three pa arts
+Every contract has three parts

-#function_name :: Domain > Range
+#: function_name Domain ->Range

 what does the function do?

-Examples what does the
+Examples what does the function do.

-Write some examples, ther examples: n circle and label what ch anges
+Write some examples, then circle and label what ch examples: anges

-function name (input(s) ) is what 1 the function produces
+( ) is what the function produces

-function name ( ) is what the function produces
+function name input(s) ) is what the function produces

 end

 Definition

-Write the definition, giving variable names to all you ur input values
+Write the definition, giving variable names to all yo ur input values

-fun function name (, variable(s) ):
+fun( variable(s) ):

 end what the function does with those variable(s)